 Spring is here, and that means it's time to play outside!
 Our 3D Printed water rocket kit attaches to a plastic bottle.
 Assemble your kit, add water, pump up the pressure, and blast off!
-It might be as it gets!
+It might be getting hot outside, but these rockets are as cool as it gets!
 Bicycle-style hand pump required.
 Limit one per household.